munificent/craftinginterpreters/book/scanning.md

 `addToken()`.
 When we loop back around to start the next lexeme, `start` gets reset and the comment's lexeme disappears in a puff of smoke.

-Now's a good time to skip over those other meaningless characters, newlines and whitespace, too:
+While we're at it, now's a good time to skip over those other meaningless
+characters: newlines and whitespace.

 ^code whitespace (1 before, 3 after)